 Houston will strive to keep things balanced on the ground with Carlos Hyde and Duke Johnson, which have made this team’s new-look backfield into a rousing success.
 The Colts have only been about average stopping the run –113.2 rushing yards allowed per game – so there could be a path to success here for a Texans offensive line that’s proven adept at opening holes on a consistent basis.

 The way both squads have played recently, this shapes up as a wire-to-wire dogfight that could well come down to a field goal.
-Indy’s rest advantage could carry the afternoon for them late, but it will be a wait-and-see throughout the week on this game’s number.
+Indy’s rest advantage could carry the afternoon for them late, and I’m leaning toward a cover/win for the Colts as a result.

 ALSO READ: Week 7 Picks ATS For Every Game

 Minshew Magic may have had some its sleight of hand exposed in Week 6 by the Saints, which frustrated the rookie quarterback to the tune of 163 yards, one interception and two sacks.
 However, in Week 7, Gardner Minshew and his teammates run into nowhere near as capable a unit in the Bengals.
 Cincinnati is serviceable against the pass (241.5 yards yielded per game), but it only has two picks on the season.
 And just as important, considering Minshew’s mobility – no team has even come close to allowing as many rushing yards to quarterbacks as the Bengals (304).

 There’s also the matter of Cincy’s rush defense overall, with “defense” a term loosely applied in this instance.
 The Bengals have surrendered the second-most rushing yards (759) to running backs overall and are tied with several teams with seven rushing touchdowns allowed to the position as well.
 Those numbers don’t bode well with Leonard Fournette coming to town, even as Cincinnati has proven to be much more vulnerable against the run on the perimeters than between the tackles.